 Describe your relationship to the place you’ve selected.

-I am an Ecuadorian farmer and social leader, and I live in the rural area of Quito.
-Growing up in my country has meant being confronted with poverty and lack of opportunities.
-With our team, formed by agroecological farmers, we have managed to build a strong network of pioneer families centered in ecological and social regeneration, proving that real change is possible when we join our forces through a collaborative effort.
+We are a strong Ecuadorian network of pioneer agroecological farmers and social leaders.
+We have confronted poverty and lack of opportunities.
+In this difficult situation, we have proved that real change is possible when we join our forces through a collaborative effort, developing systems and strategies for ecological and social regeneration.
 We need to bring this effort to the next level, joining with more stakeholders of the Food System, specially now that Ecuador is going through a hard economic and social crisis.
 It is our mission to provide the population, specially the youth, with opportunities for regenerative development.

 Describe the People and Place: Provide information that would be helpful for an outsider who has never been there and may have no context about this Place to better understand the area.

 The Foodshed of Quito is one of the most diverse and fertile places in the world.
-We joke that nobody has ever died of hunger here.
 This however is changing fast: destruction of the environment caused by land exploitation, the imposition of a globalized diet combined with the abandonment of local economies are destroying the traditionally healthy and sustainable Food System of the region.